How to Become a GSA Schedule Contractor

 GSA Will Review Your Offer

 GSA will try to award offers efficiently and effectively.
-However, comprehensive review, potential negotiations, and award may take up to 12 months depending on the offer.
-Submission of an offer does not guarantee the award of a Schedule contract.
+However, comprehensive review, a potential financial review, potential negotiations, and award may take up to 12 months depending on the offer.

 What Do I Need to Do to Maintain My GSA Contract?